How to cook air fryer frozen broccoli so it’s tender with a bit of crisp on the edges. Buttery healthy vegetable side dish with dinner.

 Not sure how long you want to cook it?
 Just open the basket, or lid, and look inside.
 Still firm…just add a few minute more and check again and again until perfect.

 My suggestion is that after your first attempt you make note of your desired timing on the printable recipe sheet.
 You can hit the print button below and keep it handy in a book if you like.
-Or just come back time after time, we love “seeing you”.
+Or just come back, we love “seeing you”.
+Our cheese sauce is great over the top too for your kiddos.

 As for leftovers it will stay and reheat the next day.
 Beyond that I would just toss it because it gets a bit sticky or slimy.
 Just microwave for about 45 seconds and make some butter noodles or chicken with it.
 OR make a batch of air fryer teriyaki chicken and toss these in at the end, now that is yummy!